PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 * 1 & ~2 mile Clear Line of Sight (LOS)

 ###Test goals
-To see if there was any unusual timeouts in wireless going this short distance.
-We expected there shouldn't be but we also used out of the box USB WiFI cards at their original power settings.
+To see if there were any unusual timeouts in wireless going this short distance.
+We expected there shouldn't be, but we also used out-of-the-box USB WiFI cards at their default power settings.

 ###Results
-Both successful, the sieve wrapped around one of the wireless cards was extremely useful as we were unsuccessful in making a connection without it.
-We did notice some unusual packet loss which resulted in needing a sleep before sending out more packets.
+Both tests were successful.
+The sieve wrapped around one of the wireless cards was extremely useful as we were unsuccessful in making a connection without it.
+We did notice some unusual packet loss which was rectified by adding a short delay before sending each packet.
-After this adjustment of adding a minor sleep on the thread before sending out more packets, we found a considerable packet increase.
+After this adjustment, we saw considerably lower packet loss.
-We assume this was to do with the buffer of the wireless cards used.
+We assume this was to do with sending too many packets too quickly overflowing a buffer somewhere along the way.

 ###Gallery